 Have a safe and happy holiday!

-Lee Penny, MHA, is program manager of injury prevention for Safe Kids Upstate, part of GHS Children’s Hospital‘s Bradshaw Institute for Community Child Health & Advocacy.
+Lee Penny, MHA, is program manager of injury prevention for Safe Kids Upstate, part of Prisma Health Children’s Hospital‘s Bradshaw Institute for Community Child Health & Advocacy.
 For more safety information visit safekidsupstate.org.